AmanoTeam/UnuRobot/README.md

 - Install requirements (using a `virtualenv` is recommended): `pip install -r requirements.txt`

 You can change some gameplay parameters like turn times, minimum amount of players and default gamemode in `config.json`.
-Current gamemodes available: classic, fast and wild.
+Current gamemodes available: Classic, Fast (Sanic), Wild, Text and 7-0.
 Check the details with the `/modes` command.

 Then run the bot with `python3 bot.py`.

 Code documentation is minimal but there.

+## Translating

+- Our translations are being done at our [Weblate](https://hosted.weblate.org/projects/unurobot/bot/) project.
+  You can contribute to the currently supported languages or translate to a new language.